Research and Innovation

 Initial GCP training can be booked via the CRN training website.
 Refresher training is also available face-to-face or online.

-Or find the Worcestershire Acute Hospitals NHS Trust social media accounts here
+Or access the Worcestershire Acute Hospitals NHS Trust social media accounts for more information.

 International Clinical Trials Day 20 May